Table of Contents:

 7. Financing Requirements (Optional)

 Summarize the amount of equity and/or debt financing that you are seeking, when you need it, the use of the funds, and when you expect to reach your next milestone event and/or start paying back the loan.
-Keep this at an overview level, as you will go into more detail later on in your business plan.
+Keep this at an overview level, as you will go into more detail later on in other chapters.

 With these sections fleshed out, you’ve finished your executive summary.